-Unfortunately, our society's historical response to floods has been to treat the symptoms rather than the causes of floods - repairing damages rather than preventing them.
+Unfortunately, our society 's historical response to floods has been to treat the symptoms rather than the causes of floods - repairing damages rather than preventing them.

 Furthermore, some of the traditional "cures" actually exacerbate the problem they attempt to fix.
-The disaster response paradigm is aster response paradigm is Fluvial erosion along the Mad River, Waitsfield, Vermont.
-Image courtesy of VTDEC River Management Program.
+The disaster response paradigm is changing, however, and CVRPC has been taking an active role in both inundation mitigation and fluvial erosion hazard mitigation.